|Use your mouse

 calendar to the left and see which Famous

 Canadian Woman has a

-Rosalie Silberman Abella.
+Rosalie Silberman Abella. née

 and her family came to Canada in 1950 as refugees.
-She completed her education as a lawyer and became
+December 8, 1968

-Justice, Ontario Court of Appeal.
+1972.
+She is She became a Justice, Ontario Court of Appeal.
 A Human Rights activist, she was

 also the Commissioner of the Royal Commission on Equity in Employment.